BIOGRAPHY

 Made his debut as an author in 1983 with the book The Reconstruction Is Greater, a release described as “the most total and extreme expression of implacability I have ever encountered” in Denmark’s prime literary weekly review (Weekendavisen) – a quite fitting summary of the equal amounts of excitement and furore the book aroused at the time.

 In 2005 he released the two-volume novel The Last Romantic, a monumental work reflecting a young man’s journey from the summer of 1980 up until present day and a book that – apart from getting brilliant reviews – constituted Hall’s literary breakthrough in Denmark.
-His latest novel is Kinoplex, a piece of writing endorsed by The Danish Arts Council.
+His latest novel is Kinoplex from 2010.

 Principal literary works:

-At the beginning of his career Martin Hall published a line of magazines such as Consumer’s Guide to Welfare.
-During the 80′s he also collaborated with theatre ensembles such Billedstofteateret and Nyt Dansk Danseteater as well as writing and directing several multimedia-performances with his own The Art Ensemble of Copenhagen.
-Continued the development of his work with video, design and installation art throughout the 90′s and has worked for theatres such as Operanord, Østre Gasværk and Gladsaxe Teater during the 00′s.
+During the 80’s he also collaborated with theatre ensembles such Billedstofteateret and Nyt Dansk Danseteater as well as writing and directing several multimedia-performances with his own The Art Ensemble of Copenhagen.
+Continued the development of his work with video, design and installation art throughout the 90’s and has worked for theatres such as Operanord, Østre Gasværk and Gladsaxe Teater during the 00’s.

 In 2001 Hall wrote the music for the inauguration of Swedish artist Ingvar Cronhammar’s grand scale monument Elia.
 In 2006 he created the sound environment for the ARoS exhibition Racing Cars, so far the museum’s most visited event ever.
 Made his debut as an actor in the Danish film The Flame & The Lemon, the most seen Danish motion picture in 2008.